JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/themes_extras.md

 Users of IntelliJ Platform-based IDEs, such as Intellij IDEA, can set preferences to configure the colors and fonts used in the Editor.
 These custom color and font settings are called _Editor Color Schemes_.

-### Creating a Custom Editor Scheme Using Settings/Preferences
+### Creating a Custom Editor Scheme Using Settings

-Custom editor color schemes can be specified and exported using the IDE _Settings/Preferences_ dialog.
+Custom editor color schemes can be specified and exported using the IDE <ui-path>Settings</ui-path> dialog.
-Note that editor [Colors and Fonts](https://www.jetbrains.com/help/idea/configuring-colors-and-fonts.html), and [Colors for Version Control File Status](https://www.jetbrains.com/help/idea/file-status-highlights.html) are customized in different sections of _Settings/Preferences_.
+Note that editor [Colors and Fonts](https://www.jetbrains.com/help/idea/configuring-colors-and-fonts.html), and [Colors for Version Control File Status](https://www.jetbrains.com/help/idea/file-status-highlights.html) are customized in different sections of <ui-path>Settings</ui-path>.

 Use the following procedure to customize an editor color scheme for a theme:
 * Create the desired custom editor color scheme using the IDE preferences.